michalpietrusinski/Warsaw-Uprising-Project/docs/source_analysis.md

 is warsawuprising.com.
 The website is a collection of information about the Warsaw Uprising.
 On the front page of the website

-shows there are links to FAQ, timeline, witnesses, photos, movies, songs, and other resources.
+shows there are links to: FAQ, timeline, witnesses, photos, movies, songs, and other resources.
 The resources are linked to

 related articles, books, and other written material that is used to tell the story about the Warsaw Uprising.
 The organization

 that maintains the website is called “Project InPosterum”.

 ![Picture](imgs/projectin_posterum.png)